-To ascertain the condition and success of the management measures detailed in this plan and to ensure the presence of Wallum Sedgefrog's within completed precincts, a thorough, detailed and prolonged monitoring program has been developed.
-This approach will monitor habitat use by the Wallum Sedgefrog and the success of management measures employed and to demonstrate the success of the re-created Wallum Sedgefrog movement corridors (refer to Figure 2.2d).
-Aspects of the monitoring programme have been presented in Section 5 (Pre-construction survey, Box 1) and Section 7 (on maintenance survey, Table 7,1a and b).
+To ascertain the condition and success of the management measures detailed in this plan and to ensure the presence of Wallum Sedgefrog's within completed precincts, a comprehensive and detailed monitoring program has been developed.
+The program will monitor habitat use by the Wallum Sedgefrog and the success of management measures employed and to demonstrate the success of the created Wallum Sedgefrog movement corridors (refer to Figure 2.2d).
+Aspects of the monitoring programme have been presented in Section 5 (Pre-construction survey, Box 1, Appendix B) and Section 5 (on maintenance survey, Table 5,1a and b).

-This section of the Plan provides a concise summary of all monitoring activates proposed, which can be summarised as follows:
+This section of the Plan provides a concise summary of all proposed monitoring activities, which can be summarised as follows:

-- Pre-construction phase Wallum Sedgefrog habitat survey to determine habitat to be removed on a precinct or group of precincts basis; - On maintenance phase monitoring of Wallum Sedgefrog presence and habitat during the establishment of the Frog conservation areas, including retained existing Wallum Sedgefrog habitat; and - Off maintenance phase monitoring of Wallum Sedgefrog presence and habitat after on-maintenance KPI's have been met, including achievement of functional habitat corridors and overall achievement of the mitigation strategy.
+- Pre-construction phase Wallum Sedgefrog habitat survey to determine habitat to be removed on a precinct or group of precincts basis; and - On maintenance phase monitoring of Wallum Sedgefrog presence and habitat during the establishment of the Frog conservation areas, including retained existing Wallum Sedgefrog habitat.

-8.2 Monitoring Intent and Summary
+6.2 Monitoring Intent and Summary

 The aim and relevant conditions for each of these monitoring stages are summarised in Table 8.2a.
 Specific detail related to each stage of surveying is contained within Table 8.2b, outlining the hierarchy of monitoring effort that will be employed, monitoring triggers for commencement and conclusion of monitoring and reporting requirements and frequencies.
 As the aim for each monitoring stage differs, monitoring tasks and the degree of effort alters.
-Tables 8.2c, 8.2d, and 8.2e present monitoring tasks for pre-construction, on-maintenance and off-maintenance surveys respectively.
+Tables 6.2c, and 6.2d present monitoring tasks for pre-construction and on-maintenance surveys respectively.

-The results from Pre-construction survey will form the foundation of on-maintenance and off-maintenance monitoring, identifying the specific area/s subject to monitoring activities.
+The results from Pre-construction survey will form the foundation of on-maintenance monitoring, identifying the specific area/s subject to monitoring activities.
 Figure 8.2 provides a schematic overview if the monitoring framework and how it has been formulated to ensure and demonstrate the success of the proposed Wallum Sedgefrog mitigation actions.

-Figure 8.2: Wallum Sedgefrog monitoring framework
+Figure 6.2: Wallum Sedgefrog monitoring framework

-Table 8.2a: Survey aims and relevant conditions
+Table 6.2a: Survey aims and relevant conditions

-Stage 1 Stage 2 Stage Stage 3 Pre-Construction On Maintenance Off Maintenance Survey Aim To confirm the size of Wallum Sedgefrog habitat to be removed on a precinct or group of precincts basis.
-To assess the success of the created compensatory habitat within the subject site, via monitoring of Wallum Sedgefrog populations and created and retained habitat To assess the success of the created compensatory habitat within the subject site, and demonstrate the success of the re-created Wallum Sedgefrog movement corridors.
-Provide trigger for the implementation of the WSF Habitat offset strategy.
-Relevant Condition 5, 6, 7, and 8 (g) 8 (b) (d) and 9 8 (b) and 9
+Stage 1 Stage 2 Pre-Construction On Maintenance Survey Aim To confirm the size of Wallum Sedgefrog habitat to be removed on a precinct or group of precincts basis.
+To assess the success of the created compensatory habitat within the subject site, via monitoring of Wallum Sedgefrog populations and created and retained habitat Relevant Condition 5, 6, 7, and 8 (g) 8 (b) (d) and 9

-Table 8.2b: Summary of monitoring objectives
+Table 6.2b: Summary of monitoring objectives